Quoll: Description

 Quolls are solitary, nocturnal animals.
 Depending on the species, adult quolls can be 25 to 75 cm long, with hairy tails about 20 to 35 cm long.
 Average weight differs greatly depending on the species; male western and eastern quolls weigh about 1.3 kg and females 0.9 kg.
 The spotted-tailed quoll is the largest, with the male weighing about 7 kg and the female 4 kg.
 The northern quoll is the smallest, and the male weighs on average 400 to 900 g, and the female 300 to 500 g.
 Their coats are sandy, brown, or black, with a sparse scattering of white spots.
 They have bright pink noses and long snouts.

 Females have >8 teats and develop a pouch during the breeding season, which opens toward the tail (with the exception of the spotted-tailed quoll, which has a true pouch) when they are rearing young.
 Their natural lifespans are 1–5 years; the larger species tend to live longer.

+Quolls exhibit biofluorescence under ultraviolet light.

 Distribution and habitat

 Quolls are indigenous to mainland Australia, the island state of Tasmania, and New Guinea.
 The six species were once widely distributed across the three land masses, but are now restricted to only a few areas.

 Although primarily ground-dwelling, the genus has developed secondary arboreal characteristics.
 Each species of quoll lives in distinct geographical areas.
 The spotted-tailed quoll is an exclusively mesic zone species; inhabiting wetter habitats.
 The western quoll also inhabits mesic habitat, but has adapted to arid regions across inland Australia, while the northern quoll inhabits tropical habitat of high rainfall.